Guide to Home Siding: Top Exterior Siding Options

 - Usually, housing wrap is applied to prevent water infiltration and air leaks.

-- The siding is installed following specific installation instructions.
+- The home siding is installed following specific installation instructions.

-Before making a decision about siding, you should first think about your requirements and the reasons why you should choose a specific type of siding.
+Before making a decision about home siding options, you should first think about your requirements and the reasons why you should choose a specific type of siding

 Restrictions: You may live in a historic district that has strict rules about siding.
 If you’re part of a homeowner’s association, you may be prohibited from using certain exterior cladding materials and colors.